krolow/queue-run/docs/xml.md

 # Generating XML

-Yes, we support XML.
-There are some use cases.
-Most feed readers expect XML (Atom and RSS).
-Search engines like their sitemap in XML as well.
+Yes, we support XML because XML will outlive us all.
+There are some use cases: feed readers (Atom and RSS), Sitemap for search engines, etc.

 You can use JSX to generate XML documents: